hansfriedrich/homebridge-feller-wiser/README.md

 ## known issues and limitations

-* there is no ui implemented
+* there is no ui implemented (see the config above)
+* currently there are only the switches and dimmer implemented (no motors)
+* there is no support for rooms (adapt them in the homekit app)
 * loads get their name from the devices name provided by the api (adapt them in the homekit app)
-* currently there are only the switches implemented (no dimmer nor motors)
-* there is no support for rooms (adapt them in the homekit app)
+* the handler is slow on requesting all loads, since every loads does a request to the wifi-device on its own